Sidewalk Labs: Google has built an empire on the internet by measuring everything: clickcs, GPS coordinates, visits, traffic, etc.

 "An extremely secure, personalized gateway through which every resident will have access to public services and the public sector."

-He can use his account to go to the gym, or to open the door of his home to the plumbing while he is in his job.
+He will be able to use his account to go to the gym, or to open the door of his house to the hydramaterial while he is at work.

 A mapping application will "record the location of all parts of the public space in real time."
 The construction will give priority to walkers and cyclists, and not to cars, although there will be shared "taxis" and "vanbots".